awez/amirrajan.github.com/_posts/2013-07-14-rebooting-life.md

 - A membership to a crossfit gym.
 - A small desk with a comfortable chair to work on.

+Edit: Just to make sure things don't get blown out of proportion.
+Just becuase I sold all of _my_ worldy possesions doesn't mean I'd impose that kind of life onto my wife.
+We _do_ have furniture, a bed, and a 46 inch flat screen hooked up to Apple TV.

 ###Goals
 Set into some kind baseline routine and have some goals that you want to pursue.
 Here are some of mine: